oel-mest/financetracker/README.md

 ### Priority contributions needed

-- 🏦 **Bank parsers** — If you have statements from AWB, BMCE, CMP, or Al Barid Bank and want to help add support, open an issue
+- 🏦 **Bank parsers** — If you have statements from BMCE, Banque Populaire, or Al Barid Bank and want to help add support, open an issue
 - 🌍 **Translations** — Arabic and French UI translations
 - 📱 **Mobile UI** — Responsive design improvements
 - 🧪 **Tests** — Unit and integration test coverage